Updated: Dec 3, 2022

 GK VanPatter & Janet Getto

-A topic that often bubbles up today in our work with leaders in organizations is problem solving facilitation when the challenges are extremely complex.
-Facilitation is one of those generalized tricky words that has numerous interpretations in the marketplace, some more strategic than others, some more clear than others.
+A topic that often bubbles up today in our work with leaders in organizations is innovation / problem solving facilitation when the challenges are extremely complex.
+Facilitation is one of those generalized tricky words that has numerous interpretations in the marketplace, some more strategic than others, some more clear than others. facilitation does have a long history in the CPS community, not so much in the design / design thinking communities.

 Since our approach straddles several knowledge communities, including Creative Problem Solving (CPS), Strategic Design Thinking, and Visual SenseMaking our perspective on the subject of facilitation tends to be a hybrid mix.
 It is one that is based on years of experiment and experience in our practice.
 Through the years, we have garnered a deep understanding of the role of the facilitator to orchestrate and navigate teams of people through complexity.